 Maple Dijon Vinaigrette takes 3 minutes to make!
 It's creamy and tangy made with Dijon mustard, maple syrup, and lemon juice.
 It's an oil-free, gluten-free and dairy-free vegan salad dressing.
 This is a family favorite.

 Creamy Red Wine Vinegar Dressing (or balsamic vinegar) is a quick and easy, dairy-free dressing that's one of my go-to salad dressings.

 This salad is super delicious just as a regular rainbow garden salad especially with a creamy, vegan salad dressing; but depending on the add ons, you can make this a full meal salad bowl.
 Here's some ideas to get you started:

 - Grains - warm rice, quinoa or lentils

 - Beans - baked or raw chickpeas, black beans, brown beans, pintos, etc

 - Leftovers - baked veggies (cauliflower, carrots, sweet potatoes, broccoli)

-- Vegan Meat Replacement - Gardein Crispy Tenders, Field Roast Chipotle Sausage, Pepper Crusted Tofu
+- Vegan Meat Replacement - Gardein Crispy Tenders, Field Roast Chipotle Sausage, Baked Tofu

 - Something Sour - pickled onions, hot peppers, capers, olives